VirtualBrainLab/ephys-probe-spec/README.md

 File | Description
 ---|---
-probe.json | probe metadata, in JSON format probe_model.obj | 3D model of the probe shanks and any attached silicon, the tip of the reference shank is at the origin probe_hardware.obj | (optional) 3D model of additional hardware attached to the probe, replace "hardware" with the name of (e.g. "Sensapex_probe_holder") probe_channel_map.csv | coordinates of electrode surface relative to the tip and selection layers
+metadata.json | probe metadata, in JSON format model.obj | 3D model of the probe shanks and any attached silicon, the tip of the reference shank is at the origin hardware.obj | (optional) 3D model of additional hardware attached to the probe, replace "hardware" with the name of (e.g. "Sensapex_probe_holder") channel_map.csv | coordinates of electrode surface relative to the tip and selection layers

-### probe.json
+### metadata.json

 Field | Type | Example
 ---|---|---